 If you are concerned about your health, please call your doctor and let them know where you were swimming.

 When issuing advisories for E.coli, the closure only affects the specified beach.
 Bacteria results can be very different over short distances (50 feet or less), so water quality in the rest of the lake is unknown.

 Historical sampling from open waters in these large lakes has generally had low bacteria.
-Bacteria come from poop getting into the water, usually from people, pets, or wildlife on land.
+Bacteria comes from poop getting into the water, usually from people, pets, or wildlife on land.
 In these large lakes, the poop problems from land generally do not affect the open waters of the lake.
 In smaller lakes, however, poop problems from land can cause high bacteria in the open waters.

 Please remember to follow the safety recommendations when swimming or boating, drowning is still the greatest risk when recreating in water: Clark County Public Works: Swimming and Centers for Disease Control: Swimmers Drowning, Injury, & Sun Protection.

 For more information on toxic algae advisories visit our advisory protocol page.

 No. When a beach is closed due to high bacteria or when toxic algae is present, it is not safe for people or pets.
 Dogs drink more lake water than most people do, so they are even more likely to get sick.

 In fact, dogs can be restricted from certain areas such as public swimming beaches.
 For example, only trained service dogs are allowed at Klineline Pond.
 Before taking your dog, check out their online park rules to ensure that dogs are allowed.